Tire Modeling and Simulation Short Course

 • The Bush tire model

-• A simple model for transient tire behaviour
+• A simple model for transient tire behavior

 • Friction thermal tire modeling